 This course covers material that is usually taught in a one-semester undergraduate macroeconomics course.
 Macroeconomics deals with principles that apply to a total economic system, particularly the general levels of output and income.
 It strongly emphasizes the determinants of aggregate demand and the monetary and fiscal policies used to achieve particular policy objectives.
 Students will understand concepts such as the multiplier, the accelerator, balance-of-payments equilibrium, inflation, and depreciation as well as institutional arrangements such as open-market operations, deficit spending, and exchange rates.
 Students should have the ability to submit regularly assigned homework using a home computer.
 Enrollment in the course presumes a commitment to taking the AP Macroeconomics test in May.
-Students must take the AP exam for course credit.
+As the culminating experience for this course, students are required to take the Advanced Placement exam in May; a passing score on this exam may earn the student college credit.